TravelJoy logo

 Correction

-As defined under the CCPA, we sell or share your Personal Data to the following categories of third parties:
+We sell or share your Personal Data to the following categories of third parties:

 Over the past 12 months, we have sold or shared the following categories of your Personal Data to categories of third parties listed above: